Tulsa prosecutor recovering after being stabbed by daughter

 A motive for the stabbing remained under investigation, according to Meulenberg.

-“We know there is some mental illness here,” Meulenberg said, “but we haven't interviewed her" to question her about a motive.
+“We know there is some mental illness here,” Meulenberg said, “but we haven't interviewed her" to determine a motive.

 Meulenberg said Tulsa police have no record of previous criminal contact with Jennifer Kunzweiler and online court records show no charges on her record.

-Steve Kunzweiler, who was first elected district attorney in 2014 and won reelection in 2018, is unopposed for reelection in November.
+Steve Kunzweiler, a Republican who was first elected district attorney in 2014 and won reelection in 2018, is unopposed for reelection in November.

 The stabbing is the third of an elected official in Oklahoma in recent years.